 Residents may bring bags or boxes filled with documents for shredding, and volunteers from the Orange Recycling Committee will deposit them into the shredding truck.
 The secure, on-site shredding trucks will once again be provided by Affordable Solutions, owned by Orange resident Joe Johnston.

 To show their appreciation for these free recycling opportunities, residents may donate to the Orange Rotary Scholarship Fund.
 Rotarians will be on hand to collect donations.

-There will be a separate area for residents to bring mattresses and box springs for recycling, The ORC is looking at ways to help residents who may need assistance getting these items out of their homes and to the event.
-Details to follow.
+There will be a separate area for residents to bring mattresses and box springs for recycling,

 Paper Shredding and Mattress Recycling Event

 BRING: Tax papers, bills, receipts, statements, and documents that contain personal, financial and/or medical information.
 No need to remove staples or elastic bands, but clips should be removed for reuse.
 Mattresses and/or box springs.